Dash-Industry-Forum/Ingest/DASH-IF-Ingest.bs.md

      14. CMAF Tracks SHOULD NOT use segmentTypeBox to signal [=CMAF Media object=] brands like chunk, fragment, segment.

+	Note, in case a media processing entity cannot process a request from an ingest source correctly, it can send respective HTTP error code.
+Please see the section for the usage of these codes in [Failover and error handling](#failover).
+Please also read this section for a complete understanding of the general protocol behavior.

 ## Requirements for Formatting Media Tracks ## {#Requirements_for_formatting_Media_Tracks}